A Unification of Weighted and Unweighted Particle Filters: Main results

 The theorem above, while providing only necessary conditions for targeting the filtering distribution, sheds light on the freedom in choosing the coefficients of the particle and weight dynamics.
-It is easy to verify that the setting \{$u=f$, $k=0$, $v=g$, $\zeta=0$\} yields the BPF \cref{eq:BPF_dS}-\cref{eq:BPF_dW}.
+It is easy to verify that the setting \{$u=f$, $k=0$, $v=g$, $\zeta=0$\} yields the BPF \cref{eq:BPF_dS}--\cref{eq:BPF_dW}.
 We demonstrate in \cref{subsec:class} that the FPF also satisfies the necessary conditions.
-Note that the first equation \cref{eq:PDE_dY} is similar to the gain equation \cref{eq:FPF_K} in the FPF except the extra term $\varepsilon p$, which arises here due to the non-zero weight dynamics.
-This freedom might help us compensate for the gain estimation errors with weight dynamics as will be outlined in \cref{subsec:gain_estimation}.
+Note that the first equation \cref{eq:PDE_dY} is similar to the gain equation \cref{eq:FPF_K} in the FPF except the extra term $\varepsilon p$, which arises here due to the nonzero weight dynamics.
+This freedom might help us compensate for the gain estimation errors with weight dynamics, as will be outlined in \cref{subsec:gain_estimation}.

-We close this subsection by pointing out that our results also hold in the unconditional setting, i.e. for a particle system targeting the solution of the Fokker-Planck equation.
-In particular, if we set $h=0$, then the observation process $Y_t$ does not provide any information about $X_t$ and the KSE \cref{eq:KSE_dis} reduces to the Fokker-Planck equation.
-The corollary below follows immediately from \cref{thm:unifying} and shows that even in this setting, there exists intrinsic freedom in constructing the dynamics of the particle system while keeping its distribution invariant. \begin{corollary} Consider the stochastic process $X_t$ satisfying the SDE \cref{eq:hidden} and let $\bar{p}(x,t)$ denote the probability density function of $X_t$, which satisfies the Fokker-Planck equation.
-Let $(S_t, W_t)$ be a pair process, representing particles and their importance weights respectively, that evolves according to the dynamics below
+We close this subsection by pointing out that our results also hold in the unconditional setting, i.e., for a particle system targeting the solution of the Fokker--Planck equation.
+In particular, if we set $h=0$, then the observation process $Y_t$ does not provide any information about $X_t$ and the KSE \cref{eq:KSE_dis} reduces to the Fokker--Planck equation.
+The corollary below follows immediately from \cref{thm:unifying} and shows that even in this setting, there exists intrinsic freedom in constructing the dynamics of the particle system while keeping its distribution invariant. \begin{corollary} Consider the stochastic process $X_t$ satisfying the SDE \cref{eq:hidden}, and let $\bar{p}(x,t)$ denote the probability density function of $X_t$, which satisfies the Fokker--Planck equation.
+Let $(S_t, W_t)$ be a pair process, representing particles and their importance weights, respectively, that evolves according to the dynamics below:

-under the assumptions \ref{asmp:SDEs}-\ref{asmp:functions_W}, if applicable.
-Then if the particle system described by $(S_t,W_t)$ targets $\bar{p}$, i.e., $\mathbb{E}[W_t \phi(S_t)] = \mathbb{E}[\phi(X_t)]$ holds for any measurable function $\phi$ with $\mathbb{E}[|\phi(X_t)|]<\infty$, for all $0 < t< T$, the functions \{$u(x,t),v(x,t),\gamma(x,t),\zeta(x,t)$\} satisfy the following equation for all $0 \leq t<T$
+under the assumptions \ref{asmp:SDEs}--\ref{asmp:functions_W}, if applicable.
+Then if the particle system described by $(S_t,W_t)$ targets $\bar{p}$, i.e., $\mathbb{E}[W_t \phi(S_t)] = \mathbb{E}[\phi(X_t)]$ holds for any measurable function $\phi$ with $\mathbb{E}[|\phi(X_t)|]<\infty$, for all $0 < t< T$, the functions \{$u(x,t),v(x,t),\gamma(x,t),\zeta(x,t)$\} satisfy the following equation for all $0 \leq t<T$:

 in addition, the function $\gamma(x,t)$ satisfies $\int_{\mathbb{R}} \gamma(x,t) \bar{p}(x,t) dx = 0 $ for all $0 \leq t<T$. \end{corollary}